we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > Creational Pattern.

 > Wrap a constructor to return instances of classes (objects).

-> When a client object wants to create another object, it calls its constructor and possibly passes some parameters.
-But when the object construction is a laborious process, creating the object involves a lot of knowledge about the internal structure of the object, about the relationships between the objects contained, and the rules applied to them.

 > Factories simplify creation of complex objects or creation at once of large number of similar objects.